loader image

 “Append” refers to the process of adding something as an attachment or supplement to another thing.
 As a marketing professional, a few examples of appending that you may have encountered in day-to-day life are:

-• Emailing out marketing communications and appending a flyer to the message, elaborating on the topics included in the email.
+• Emailing marketing communications and appending a flyer to the message that elaborates on the topics included in the email.

-• Creating an agenda for a meeting with a client and appending (linking) any deliverables to the document.
+• Creating an agenda for a meeting with a client and appending links to any deliverables to the agenda.

-When you append information, you supplement the information already available to give the person or team using that information a better understanding of the topic at hand.
-This improved understanding allows you to improve your marketing efforts—whether it’s giving customers a more comprehensive view of your product or service or giving your internal team a stronger understanding of your target audience for more precise outreach.
+When you append information, you supplement the information that’s already available to provide a better understanding of the topic at hand.
+This improved understanding allows you to improve your marketing efforts—whether by giving customers a more comprehensive view of your product or service or providing your internal team with a stronger understanding of your target audience for more precise outreach.

 What is a data append?